 Blog: ICS & SCADA

 Way back in 2006, I was given a Trend IQ3 Building Management System (BMS) controller.
-My interest was piqued as these devices were being installed in Heathrow’s Terminal 5, according to the manufacturers press releases.
-The security of the device was a train wreck, yet ‘smart’ buildings are being managed with these devices more than ever.
+My interest was piqued as these devices were being installed in Heathrow’s Terminal 5, according to the manufacturers press release.

-They manage door access control, heating, ventilation and air conditioning and much more.
+Smart building controllers manage door access control, heating, ventilation and air conditioning and much more.
 Remember the Target breach in the US?
-The ingress point was believed to be the HVAC management system.
+The ingress point was believed to be their HVAC management company.

 I’ve just taken delivery of a used 2013 model of the same controller and a brand new 2017 controller from the same vendor.
 So, has anything improved?